 Cambridge District Scout Archive

-Music teacher at the school he purchased West Runcton in Norfolk as a campsite for the 5th.
+History teacher at the school he purchased West Runcton in Norfolk as a campsite for the 5th.
 Another site in the adjacent village East Runton, was used by other troops.

 - Senior Scout Leader 1948 – 1963 Senior Scout and Venture scout camps were generally led by himself and Tony Billinghurst.
 On his retirement over 100 Old Perseans and Senior Scouts attended his presentation.